 August 2, 2021

 It would be an understatement to say that 2020 was a year of disruption.
-Over the past year, organizations large and small have had to shift and in many circumstances, completely reconsider how they built and managed their work teams.
+Over the past year, organisations large and small have had to shift, and in many circumstances, completely reconsider how they built and managed their work teams.
 This seismic shift in the world of work has rippled into 2021 and it won’t be stopping anytime soon.

 However, this shift comes with some positive opportunities.
 The routines and processes unsettled by the pandemic are laying new groundwork for a unique employee experience that will continue to evolve and offer new ways of working and development coaching.
 All parts of the employee journey have been affected by the pandemic, and employee development and coaching are no exception.

 When we look at trends, we have to look beyond today and even this year to make important decisions about coaching in this new environment.
 After taking a future-oriented approach, some key trends start to emerge and are worth keeping an eye on.

 Top 10 Digital Coaching Trends

 1. Digital coaching is here to stay